Kieran Sadlier

-Kieran Paul Sadlier (born 14 September 1994) is a professional footballer who plays as a midfielder most recently for club Wycombe Wanderers.
-He can also play at wing-back.
+Kieran Paul Sadlier (born 14 September 1994) is a professional footballer who plays as a midfielder for USL Championship club Sporting JAX.
+He can also play as a wing-back.
+Born in England, he has represented the Republic of Ireland at youth level.

 Sadlier previously won both the League of Ireland Premier Division and FAI Cup in his first season with Cork City.
-Born in England, he has represented the Republic of Ireland at youth level.

 Club career

 West Ham United

 A youth team player with Cambridge United, Sadlier joined West Ham United in 2005.
 After finishing top goal scorer for the U18s in their 2012–13 season, Sadlier went on to feature regularly for the U21s, he requested to be released from his contract early in January 2015 in order to sign for St Mirren until the end of the 2014–15 season.

 St Mirren

 Sadlier made his debut on 28 February in a 1–0 home win against Hamilton Academical coming on as a half-time substitute for Viktor Genev.
 He made his full home debut against Celtic on 3 April 2015 in a Good Friday evening televised game that Celtic went on to win 0–2.
 Sadlier scored his only goal for St Mirren in a 4–1 home victory against Kilmarnock on 25 April 2015.

 Sadlier decided that he wanted to be playing back in England to be nearer to his family and left the club at the end of his contract, despite the St Mirren manager Ian Murray inviting him back for pre-season training.